Sales tax exemption certificates play a crucial role in your tax compliance as an online business.

-A new customer approaches you and claims that they don’t have to pay you US sales tax.
+Imagine: A new customer approaches you and claims that they don’t have to pay your US sales tax.
 Are they lying to you?
 Trying to scam you out of paying taxes you’ll have to cover?

 Not sure what your tax exemption certificate obligations are?
 Read on for our advice:

-Because nothing associated with the US sales tax system is easy, there are actually several different types of tax exemption certificates your business may qualify for or receive from your customers.
+Because nothing associated with the US sales tax system is easy, there are actually several different types of sales tax exemption certificates your business may qualify for or receive from your customers, including:

 Others qualify based on the way they’ll be using their purchases.
 Retailers that are purchasing items to resell, for example, are typically issued usage-based resale certificates.
 Contractors who will be working on governmental projects may qualify for usage-based exemption certificates as agents of a government entity.

-Yet another type of tax exemption certificate is the direct pay certificate, which is most often used by companies that purchase both tax-exempt and taxable goods at the same time.
+Yet another type is the direct pay certificate, which is most often used by companies that purchase both tax-exempt and taxable goods at the same time.
 Companies using these certificates promise that they’ll handle their tax calculations and remittals on their own.

 If you hold a tax exemption certificate in one of these states, make sure you renew as required to avoid possible penalties.